Stories about past PTO presidents are so frightening they could easily be found in the horror section of your kids’ elementary school library.

 Easing the Transitions

 Experts in volunteer management and veteran volunteers have found tried-and-true solutions to ease this aggravation.
-Here are seven strategies to help PTO presidents pass the gavel with speed and grace.
+Here are strategies to help PTO presidents pass the gavel with speed and grace.

 1. Share the load.
 A system of copresidents and cochairs has simplified transitions at the Northwoods Elementary School PTO in Eau Claire, Wisconsin.
 Each office and committee chair position is held by two people for staggered two-year terms.
 That means that while one copresident is serving the second year of her term, the other copresident is serving her first.
 So one president is continually training her successor.